ByzantineViking/edustajat/backend/README.md

 ### By default the postgres user has no password can only connect if ran by the postgres sytem user.
 The following command will assign postgres user password.
-sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'postgres';" sudo -u postgres psql -c "CREATE DATABASE testdb;"
+sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'postgres';" sudo -u postgres psql -c "CREATE DATABASE edustajat_db;"

 ### Creating a postgres system user
 sudo -u postgres createuser -s postgres